 Once you upload your photo, they transform it into a professional passport photo that is guaranteed to be accepted.

-How much for this service?
+How much is their service?

-Your digital photo and template will have the background erased and reviewed by an expert.
-Your photos are able to be downloaded and printed.
+| $13.95 for their regular service Your digital photo and template will have the background erased and reviewed by an expert.
+Your photos are able to be downloaded and printed. |

-Includes services above PLUS a copy of your photo will be sent to your home address
+| $16.95 for the Premium Service Includes services above PLUS a copy of your photo will be sent to your home address |

 If you choose the $13.95 service, you can either print your passport photo at home or have any store with a photo lab (CVS, Walgreens, Walmart, etc) print it for you.